awsdocs/amazon-s3-developer-guide/doc_source/batch-ops-invoke-lambda.md

         resultString = str(response)
     except ClientError as e:
         # If request timed out, mark as a temp failure
-        # and Amason S3 batch operations will make the task for retry.
+        # and S3 Batch Operations will make the task for retry.
 If
         # any other exceptions are received, mark as permanent failure.
         errorCode = e.response['Error']['Code']
         errorMessage = e.response['Error']['Message']